top of page

 Employers must maintain accurate I-9 forms, labor condition applications, and other compliance records.
 Failure to do so can lead to penalties or even loss of the ability to sponsor foreign workers.

-Solution: Implement regular compliance audits and keep detailed, organized records.
+• Solution: Implement regular compliance audits.
+Keep detailed, organized records.
 Immigration attorneys can help set up these systems to avoid costly mistakes.

 Gill Law Firm Guides You Through Business Immigration Issues in the U.S.